Last updated on November 11th, 2020

 Pink versions of fluorocarbon are very popular as they are quickly absorbed, making it virtually invisible in water.
 However, as fluorocarbon is pretty much invisible, to begin with, color is less of an issue with them.
-But it does play a bigger role in other types of line.
+But it does play a bigger role in other types of lines.

 - Yellow – Ideal for dirtier water conditions, it’s easy for the angler to see above water and lets you detect bites better, although it is more visible in clear waters.

 - Red – The first color to lose its light underwater, red becomes invisible underwater yet is easier to see above water.
-Great for use with spoons, plastics or almost any bait.
+Great for use with spoons, plastics, or almost any bait.

-- Green – Blends well into water, making the line harder to detect underwater, with most water featuring vegetation and green hues.
+- Green – Blends well into the water, making the line harder to detect underwater, with most water featuring vegetation and green hues.
 A versatile, all-around fishing line choice that is good for various water conditions.

-If you like to fish with braided line, as I often do, keep in mind that although braid has several advantages over monofilament, with a higher strength-to-diameter ratio being one of them, it is also going to be more visible to fish in water.
+If you like to fish with braided line, as I often do, keep in mind that although braid has several advantages over monofilament, with a higher strength-to-diameter ratio being one of them, it is also going to be more visible to fish in the water.

-So, you will follow the same recommendations as for mono but you’ll want to attach a good length of fluorocarbon line directly to the end of the braid line.
+So, you will follow the same recommendations as for mono but you’ll want to attach a good length of fluorocarbon line directly to the end of the braided line.
 Now you have the best of both worlds – strength, and invisibility.